atedstone/gnssice/README.md

 A couple of other notes:

 I don't think you're including the details of the different antennas (ANTMOD_FILE, ANTE_OFF).
 I've used here what is in the rinex headers but I guess these may vary from what actually was installed.
 This reduces some high frequency noise.

-using a DCB_FILE is useful for ambiguity fixing.
+Using a DCB_FILE is useful for ambiguity fixing.
 It's in the gamit tables directory. "

 See also the lev7-specific .cmd file in gps_config.